-Pursuant to the Amended and Restated Trust Indenture, dated March 17, 1998, debt service reserve funds were held by the trustee and were classified as restricted assets in the accompanying statement of net position as of December 31, 2022.
+Pursuant to the Amended and Restated Trust Indenture, dated March 17, 1998, debt service reserve funds were held by the trustee and were classified as restricted assets in the accompanying statement of net position.

 During 2023, as part of the debt refinance, the debt service reserve funds obligation was relieved.
-However, the investment with trustee is still maintained for the annual obligation that is withdrawn monthly by the Trustee (see Note 12).
+However, the investment with trustee is still maintained for the annual obligation that is withdrawn monthly by the trustee (see Note 11).